 Most people don't discuss funerals until they have to go to one, so you may have some questions regarding what to expect and how to behave.
-It is rarely a happy time, but you can minimize the possibility of creating unnecessarily uncomfortable situations by knowing some basics.
+It is rarely a happy time, but you can minimize the possibility of creating unnecessarily uncomfortable situations by knowing some basic funeral etiquette.

 After a family member or friend passes away, you will want to attend the funeral to show your respect for the deceased and to offer sympathy to others for their loss.
 Funerals are such emotional events you need to be on your best behavior at all times.
 To do otherwise would make the sad situation worse.